-There were 738 separate conditions, recommendations and commendations made by evaluation panels in the fiftysix validation reports studied.
+There were 738 separate conditions, recommendations and commendations made by evaluation panels in the fifty-six validation reports studied.
 These were placed into broad categories corresponding to aspects of programmes.
 Those that were recurring were examined in some depth.
 There were eleven of these recurring 'characteristics' Figure 12 lists thee characteristics with an explanation of their meaning in the context of this review.
 The analysis looked at where these characteristics were evident, in which reports, in what types of programmes and the frequency of occurrence.

 Access 1.
-Access refers to the eligibility requirement for prospective participant It normally consists of prior academic achievement.
-For programmes at higher education, access is determined by the school Leaving Certificat higher level programmes it refers to prior academic qualifications that profor that programme.
-2. Access can also refer to processes to provide path ways for prospect the formal qualifications.
-Recognition of prior learning (RPL) and 'bridgi into this category.
-3. Access can also refer to processes to facilitate the participation of the dischibition or formed background. the entry level to e or equivalent.
-At orepare students ive learners without ng' modules fall the formal qualifications.
-Recognition of prior learning (RPL) and 'bridgi into this category.3.
-Access can also refer to processes to facilitate the participation of the prior learning (RPL) and 'bridgi into this category. ng' modules fall ose with disabilities or from disadvantaged background.
-Alignment consistency with the awardsA fundamental aspect of programme design is that the minimum intend learning outcomes (MIPLOs) are consistent with the awards standards. intended module learning outcomes (MIMLOs) must contribute to the programme design is that the minimum intended module learning outcomes (MIMLOs) must contribute to the programme design is that the minimum intended module learning outcomes (MIMLOs) must contribute to the programme design is that the minimum intended minimum intended The minimum Assessment Assessment is the process by which learners demonstrate their achieve modules learning outcomes.
-Formative assessment is an aid to learning assessment measures the achievement of outcomes by a learner.
-Curriculum is the set of modules that comprises the programme.
-It can arrangement and sequencing of those modules in the programme. also refer to the Engagement This refers to the extent to which the programme is linked to the world of arise as part of the consultation process with industry or employers in the programme or as part of the curriculum where learner projects or period give learners experience of the work place. he design of the Learner resources This refers to the physical and virtual resources available to learners su facilities, recommended texts and web- resources, IT systems and labo MIMLOs Minimum Intended Module learning outcomes (MIMLOs) are assessable that are specified with each module.
-Typically, a five credit module will outcomes that are assessed.
-Learners must demonstrate that they have module outcomes. have four to six MIPLOS Minimum Intended Programme Learning Outcomes (MIPLOS) are the bro that are achieved by learners if they successfully complete the program assessed directly.
-MIPLOs must be consistent with the awards standard where there is no award standard the generic award type descriptors. nme.
-They are not Modules Modules are coherent units of learning.
-They are specified in terms of version (credits), the learning outcomes associated with that learning, the subjuct ontent delivered to the learner, the learning resources necessary to su and the assessments required to measure the achievement of the modules. ect matter or pport the learning Titles Each module has a title that is indicative of the content and outcomes of of the programme.
+Access refers to the eligibility requirement for prospective participants in a programme.
+It normally consists of prior academic achievement.
+For programmes at the entry level to higher education, access is determined by the school Leaving Certificate or equivalent.
+At higher level programmes it refers to prior academic qualifications that prepare students for that programme.
+2. Access can also refer to processes to provide path ways for prospective learners without the formal qualifications.
+Recognition of prior learning (RPL) and 'bridging' modules fall into this category.
+3. Access can also refer to processes to facilitate the participation of those with disabilities or from disadvantaged background.
+Alignment consistency with the awards standards A fundamental aspect of programme design is that the minimum intended programme learning outcomes (MIPLOs) are consistent with the awards standards.
+The minimum intended module learning outcomes (MIMLOs) must contribute to the programme learning outcomes.
+Assessment Assessment is the process by which learners demonstrate their achievement of the modules learning outcomes.
+Formative assessment is an aid to learning.
+Summative assessment measures the achievement of outcomes by a learner.
+Curriculum Curriculum is the set of modules that comprises the programme.
+It can also refer to the arrangement and sequencing of those modules in the programme.
+Engagement This refers to the extent to which the programme is linked to the world of work.
+It can arise as part of the consultation process with industry or employers in the design of the programme or as part of the curriculum where learner projects or periods in employment give learners experience of the work place.
+Learner resources This refers to the physical and virtual resources available to learners such as library facilities, recommended texts and web- resources, IT systems and laboratories.
+MIMLOs Minimum Intended Module learning outcomes (MIMLOs) are assessable learning outcomes that are specified with each module.
+Typically, a five credit module will have four to six outcomes that are assessed.
+Learners must demonstrate that they have achieved all module outcomes.
+MIPLOs Minimum Intended Programme Learning Outcomes (MIPLOs) are the broad outcomes that are achieved by learners if they successfully complete the programme.
+They are not assessed directly.
+MIPLOs must be consistent with the awards standards or in cases where there is no award standard the generic award type descriptors.
+Modules Modules are coherent units of learning.
+They are specified in terms of volume of learning (credits), the learning outcomes associated with that learning, the subject matter or content delivered to the learner, the learning resources necessary to support the learning and the assessments required to measure the achievement of the module outcomes.
+Titles Each module has a title that is indicative of the content and outcomes of the programme.
 Topic This refers to individual pieces of subject matter within modules.